-- (14) Core Units those units that are compulsory for attaining the qualification as specified in the Training Package or Accredited Course documentation. - (15) Named Elective Units those Units specified in the Training Package or Accredited Course from which a certain number need to be selected to complete the course or obtain a specific set of skills. - (16) Un-named Elective Units those units not specified uniquely in the Training Package from which a certain number may be selected to complete the course.
-Restrictions may apply to the units e.g. what level or Training Package they may be "imported"; from.
+- (15) Core Units those units that are compulsory for attaining the qualification as specified in the Training Package or Accredited Course documentation. - (16) Named Elective Units those Units specified in the Training Package or Accredited Course from which a certain number need to be selected to complete the course or obtain a specific set of skills. - (17) Un-named Elective Units those units not listed in Training Package.
+Came be from any currently endorsed Training Package qualification or accredited course, must be relevant to the work environment and the qualification, maintain the integrity of the AQF alignment and contribute to a valid, industry-supported vocational outcome.